Could There Be Changes Coming To Stamp Duty?

 What is the current stamp duty situation in Victoria?

 Here in Victoria stamp duty makes up around 10% of our state revenue which was projected to equate to and estimated $6B in 2020.
-On a property worth $1,000,000 an upgrader who was Australian and planned to live in the property would pay $55,000 in stamp duty.
+On a property worth $1,000,000 an upgrader who was Australian and planned to live in the property would pay $55,000.
 A first home buyer may pay less depending on the property price and an overseas investor would pay most of all.

-Stamp duty can be very expensive and if a family had to move around for work quite often, then the implication is that they would be paying a lot of money each time they buy a property.
-Stamp duty generally can’t be capitalised into the mortgage either, it must be paid for out of the deposit saved.
+It can be very expensive and if a family had to move around for work quite often, then the implication is that they would be paying a lot of money each time they buy a property.
+It generally can’t be capitalised into the mortgage either, it must be paid for out of the deposit saved.

 What implications does paying stamp duty have now?